ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 + #strong[Extended analysis];: Increase the range of the data to 1991-2022, additional years will provide insight into long-term trends.

 + #strong[Integrate socioeconomic factors];: Integrate socioeconomic factors such as labour force participation and marital status by age bands.
-This will provide a more holistic view of the factors influencing fertility rates, allowing for understanding of demographic breakdowns and trends.
+This will provide a more holistic view of the factors influencing fertility rates, allowing for understanding of demographic breakdowns and trends

 + #strong[Dynamic visualisation];: Implement a fully interactive dashboard which allow users to interact with the data by hovering over data points to see more information or filtering via marital status, labour status & age-band dropdowns.